zoh01/task_app/README.md

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see LICENSE file.

+    MIT License

+    Copyright (c) 2025 [Adebayo Wariz]

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...